 In 2020, Cable Television Laboratories or CableLabs, a not-for-profit innovation and research and development lab that works in cooperation with cable companies and cable equipment manufacturers, released the DOCSIS 4.0 specifications, which includes full duplex DOCSIS (FDX) and extended spectrum DOCSIS (ESD), allowing multi-system operators (MSO) to significantly increase their total capacity while leveraging their past coaxial infrastructure investment.
+Vecima, in collaboration with Charter Communications, recently demonstrated multi-gig downstream (>8.5 Gbps) and upstream (>6 Gbps) speeds with the next-generation DOCSIS 4.0 standard and Vecima's Entra node technology, using coaxial cable access.

-Increasingly, service providers are strategically extending their networks with an all-fiber architecture using cable-specific fiber to the home (10G EPON) technology.
+Increasingly, service providers are strategically extending their networks with an all-fiber architecture using industry-specific, fiber-to-the-home technology (10G EPON).
 Further, government funding is being made available to subsidize widescale fiber network buildouts with an emphasis on rural areas that are currently underserved.
 Operators have favoured architectures and products that allow them to cohesively orchestrate both coaxial and fiber access networks over a common cloud management platform.